-California Inmates Risking Lives For $2/ Day To Work With Firefighters Combating Wildfires
+California Inmates Risking Lives For $2 A Day To Work With Firefighters Combating Wildfires

 “These are very dangerous jobs,” Barab said.
 “Anytime you see prisoners doing work, they don’t have the same kind of job security or right to complain about unsafe conditions.
 They can’t quit or go work for different jobs.
 They either do the job as they’re told to do it or they go back to regular prison.
 This is a captive group of workers being asked to put their lives on the line.”

 Despite the stark criticism, the California Department of Corrections and Rehabilitation is defending its decision.
 Vicky Waters with the California Department of Corrections and Rehabilitation released a statement to Newsweek on Tuesday, November 6 about the wildfires and the inmates currently working with firefighters.
-It has been reported that most involved are classified as “youth offenders.”
+It has been reported that some involved are classified as “youth offenders.”

 “In an active fire, Cal Fire makes the determination for all crews based on the conditions, and the safety and security of all firefighters.
 In other words, inmate firefighters are not treated differently in the work they perform at the camps,” Waters told the publication.
 “I just want to emphasize that we absolutely recognize the incredible job these firefighters are doing, particularly when lives and properties are at stake.”